MatthewBeast56/MatthewBeast10/README.md

 # GAMES

-Games that are put together on github.
-DISCLAIMER: These are not owned by github nor Matthew Doll.
+###### DISCLAIMER: These are not owned by github nor the creator.
 No Copyright Infringement Intended.
+This site is for educational purposes only.
+This site was put together so the creator can better understand web development.